 Best Online Casinos in Indiana

 Indiana recently passed HB 1363.
-This bill allows casinos in Indiana to offer online sports betting, including on mobile.
+This bill allows casinos in Indiana to offer online sports betting, including on mobile, and some horse betting.
 Ideally, that means the law might change to allow online casino real money gambling in Indiana.
 So, we hope that legal online casino games are not far behind.

 In the meantime, there are some great Indianapolis casinos.
 Plus, there betting kiosks and tracks are at racinos across the state.
 Hopefully, this is a step on the path towards legal online casinos.

 Some casinos in Indiana are backed by big brands like Caesars and Tropicana.
 In fact, visit their websites to try free casino games.
 Their real-money online casinos in NJ mean you can test out their games without betting money.

 Plus, it’s likely that the Tropicana Evansville or the Indiana Grand, a Caesars property, will use the same platform as they do in NJ for Indiana.

 Meanwhile, Hollywood Casino is owned by Penn National.
 With locations in many states, they might move quickly to offer an online casino.

 Tropicana, Penn, and Caesars all have full customer service teams and great promotions.
 Also, read about their rewards programs to decide which casino is best for you.
 Then, check back with us for more information on promotions, sweepstakes, and more!

 Granted, online casinos have a few hurdles to get over before they join the market.
 That’s because online casino gambling is still illegal in IN.
 Luckily, this particular Indiana legislature seems positive towards legal online gambling.
 However, it’s not expected to be a huge moneymaker for the state, expected to bring max 1% of tax revenue.